2017–18 Texas A&M Aggies women's basketball team

-The 2017–18 Texas A&M Aggies women's basketball team represents Texas A&M University in the 2017–18 NCAA Division I women's basketball season.
-The team's head coach is Gary Blair, who was in his fifteenth season at Texas A&M. The team plays their home games at the Reed Arena in College Station, Texas and plays in its sixth season as a member of the Southeastern Conference.
+The 2017–18 Texas A&M Aggies women's basketball team represented Texas A&M University in the 2017–18 NCAA Division I women's basketball season.
+The team's head coach was Gary Blair, who was in his fifteenth season at Texas A&M. The team played their home games at the Reed Arena in College Station, Texas and played in its sixth season as a member of the Southeastern Conference.
 They finished the season 26–10, 11–5 in SEC play to finish in a 4 way tie for fourth place.
-They advanced to the semifinals of the SEC women's tournament where they lost to Mississippi State.
-They received an at-large bid to the NCAA tournament where they defeated Drake and DePaul in the first and second rounds before losing to Notre Dame in the sweet sixteen.
+They advanced to the semifinals of the SEC women's tournament, where they lost to Mississippi State.
+They received an at-large bid to the NCAA tournament, where they defeated Drake and DePaul in the first and second rounds before losing to Notre Dame in the sweet sixteen.

 Roster

 Rankings

 ^Coaches' Poll did not release a second poll at the same time as the AP.